 From an investment perspective, energy generation, efficiency and networks play a significant role.
-Corporate investment in the energy sector alone represented 9% of total gross capital formation in 2013, not including most energy efficiency and photovoltaic investment, which are accounted for in the buildings sector (Graph 2.3.3).
-Total investment amounted to EUR 16.1 billion in renewable energy efficiency in residential buildings in 2011 (11) and EUR 5.5 billion in energy networks in 2013 (Table 1 in Box 2.3.1).
+Corporate investment in the energy sector alone represented 9 % of total gross capital formation in 2013, not including most energy efficiency and photovoltaic investment, which are accounted for in the buildings sector (Graph 2.3.3).
+Total investment amounted to EUR 16.1 billion in renewable energy generation in 2013, up to EUR 10 billion in energy efficiency in residential buildings in 2011 () and EUR 5.5 billion in energy networks in 2013 (Table 1 in Box 2.3.1).